NirinaTanjona/NirinaTanjona/README.md

 ### Hi there 👋

-It's **Tanjona**, I am an enthusiastic and passionate web developer who specializes in `python` and `javascript`.
+I'm `Tanjona`, I am an enthusiastic and passionate web developer who specializes in [`python` and `javascript`].
-Below are some of the projects I made.
+You can see some projects I've made below.